Occupational disability for pupils

 • Worldwide insurance cover

-These details ensure flexible and long-term protection.
+These details ensure flexible, long-term protection.

 Here is a checklist of important aspects: